Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 3. Submit a PR!

-_**Note**, even if you do not find the solution, sending a PR with a test covering the issue is a valid contribution and we can help you or finish it with you :]_
+_**Note**, even if you do not find the solution, sending a PR with a test covering the issue is a valid contribution, and we can help you or finish it with you :]_

 ### New Features:

-1. Submit a github issue - describe what is the motivation of such feature (adding the use case or an example is helpful).
+1. Submit a GitHub issue - describe what is the motivation of such feature (adding the use case, or an example is helpful).
-2. Let's discuss to determine the feature scope.
+2. Let's discuss determining the feature scope.
 3. Submit a PR!
 We recommend test driven approach to adding new features as well:

    - Write a test for the functionality you want to add.